What is Alzheimer’s disease?

 The Ginny and Bob Shell Alzheimer's Center at Parkway Village is the only free-standing center in Arkansas devoted to people with Alzheimer's disease.
 The 32-bed, 30,000 square foot facility provides a compassionate place for residents to receive beneficial social interaction, medical care for chronic health conditions and support groups for both the patient and family.

-Baptist Health offers an Alzheimer’s Support Group at the Ginny and Bob Shell Alzheimer’s Center at Parkway Village.
-For more information, please call (501) 202-6105 or register online.
+Baptist Health also offers an Alzheimer’s Support Group at the Ginny and Bob Shell Alzheimer’s Center at Parkway Village.
+For more information, please call (501) 202-6105.